 Shaun added: “Organisations know they have to change, for whatever reason, but don’t realise we have all the answers as to how we can do it.
 There is so much research out there which can apply to organisations’ own circumstances, it’s just a matter of tracking it down and applying it.
 It really is that simple, and it’s something that the DBA allows you to do.”

-Another huge plus of the DBA for Shaun is the chance to meet people from other walks of life.
+Another huge plus of the Doctor of Business Administration Online (DBA) for Shaun is the chance to meet people from other walks of life.

 He said: “My fellow students are fantastic.
 They are all senior staff and because they come from different industries, they can offer a different insight into a problem you might encounter, you learn so much on the journey by working together.”

-Find out more about the DBA by visiting the course page.
+Find out more about the DBA by clicking here to visiting the course page, or

 Published On 19 Jan 2017